openSUSE/obs-landing/_posts/development/2025-09-11-details_new_request-workflow.md

 ### Conversation / History

-The most important aspect about collaboration on the OBS is the people that talk, critique and find an agreement about proposed changes.
+The most important aspect about collaboration on the OBS is the people who talk, critique and reach an agreement about proposed changes.
 That is why the new design considers the _Conversation_ and _History_ the most important information about the request.

 Here you can find the whole history of the request in chronological order.